 LDD Directory Lite is a free and powerful directory plugin for WordPress websites, offering a range of premium add-ons to support exports and imports in several formats, star-rating reviews, social logins, and more.

-Unlike some of the offerings on this list, it doesn't have an intuitive GUI for building your directories, and instead relies on the WordPress backend to generate directories automatically.
+Unlike some of the offerings on this list, this WordPress directory plugin doesn't have an intuitive GUI for building your directories.
+Instead, it relies on the WordPress backend to generate directories automatically.
 As such, you're somewhat limited in your styling options, and it requires a bit more work to make sure everything looks as it should.
 Nevertheless, it's a good option for those looking to create a directory on a budget.

 How to create a WordPress directory with Posts Table Pro